navig-me/telert/README.md

 ## 🤖 Quick Setup Guide

-Telert supports multiple messaging services.
+Telert supports multiple notification services.
 Choose one or more based on your needs:

-### Telegram Setup (Recommended)
+### Telegram Setup

 Telegram is the original and most fully featured provider for Telert.
 It uses official Bot API with reliable delivery.